Spacecraft dynamics and technology development. Space exploration. Mission concept design. System architecture.

 - Developed numerical simulations of the fiber laser

 [2001, 2002] Summer Intern, Harvard-Smithsonian Center for Astrophysics

 - Developed code for TRACE satellite image analysis and data processing

 Dynamics analysis, control design, numerical simulation, image processing, and graphical modeling.
 Laboratory experience with class IV lasers, superconductors, magnetic systems, cryogenics, motion capture, system identification, and microgravity flight testing.
-Programming and scientific computing experience with MATLAB, Simulink, Mathematica, HTML, FORTRAN, Java, Perl, C++, IDL, and LabVIEW.
+Programming and scientific computing experience with MATLAB, Simulink, Mathematica, HTML, Java, Perl, C++, and LabVIEW.
 Graphical modeling experience with MATLAB, MSC/ADAMS, SketchUp, and Radiant.
 Additional computing experience with PhotoShop, GIMP, Word, PowerPoint, Excel, and Visio.